FelixOnline/v2/content/articles/2011-10-27-there-are-more-things-in-heaven.md

 subtitle: >
   John Raftery argues against the common misconceptions about the afterlife
 date: "2011-10-27 23:55:33 +0100"

 # Attributes from Felix Online V1
 id: "1625"
 old_path: /comment/1625/there-are-more-things-in-heaven
 aliases:
  - /comment/1625/there-are-more-things-in-heaven
+imported: true
+comments:
+ - I think the main thing you failed to address was the issue of eternity Surely you do not wish to exist for all time Also quoting a single passage from the bible doesnt really help you as the idea that you posited that somehow our bodies will also be taken up to heaven is contradicted by 2 Corinthians 58  Yes we are fully confident and we would rather be away from these earthly bodies for then we will be at home with the LordBelieve it or not I actually do My concept of eternity is not static or boring it just gets better Why do you find that hard to acceptYes I agree that one bible quote isnt enough to get a full picture but you only have so many words Thats a good point you make from 2 Corinthians 5 A bit of context running up to the verse you quotedFor we know that if the tent that is our earthly home is destroyed we have a building from God a house not made with hands eternal in the heavens For in this tent we groan longing to put on our heavenly dwelling if inde

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true